sathomas/jsDataV.is/src/text/ch1/04-scatter-charts.md

 );
 ```

-With the countries in different data series based on regions, flotr2 is able to color the regions distinctly as in figure NEXTFIGURENUMBER.
+With the countries in different data series based on regions, flotr2 now colors the regions distinctly as shown in figure NEXTFIGURENUMBER.

 <figure>
 <div id='scatter-chart5' style='width:600px;height:400px;'></div>